 My aim is to ensure that your daughter is given the best possible skills and qualifications to succeed in a competitive world, the strength of character to thrive under pressure and the self-belief to be a leader.

 I believe passionately in the importance of a vibrant, dynamic learning environment.
-The girls at Princess Helena College need to feel comfortable but have no fear of failure.
+The girls at PHC need to feel comfortable but have no fear of failure.
 Instead, they need to have a respect for and desire to push boundaries.
-Challenging each individual to develop individually as a person and to begin to define their own values is essential; this can, I believe, be achieved only in a school which favours diversity.
+Challenging each girl to develop individually as a person and to begin to define their own values is essential; this can, I believe, be achieved only in a school which favours diversity.

 I expect all my staff to ensure that every girl will exceed rather than succeed.